 Determining Recognized Gain.
-This is the most important step in the process as it establishes how much of the capital gain realized will in fact be recognized and become taxable income.
-Line 15 at the end of Step 2 reflects the taxable boot and is transferred to Line 15 on IRS Form 8824.
+This is the most important step in the process as it establishes how much of the capital gain realized will be recognized and become taxable income.
+Line 15 at the end of Step 2 reflects the taxable boot and is transferred to Line 15 on IRS Form 8824 - "the boot line."

-5. Relief of debt on relinquished property (paid off or assumed) \$90,000 6.
-Less: Debt acquired on replacement property -150,000 7.
-Equals net relief of liabilities [not less than zero] These three lines determine if there is any mortgage boot.
+Relief of debt on relinquished property (paid off or assumed) \$90,000 6.
+Less: Debt acquired on replacement property - \$150,000 - Equals net relief of liabilities [not less than zero] These three lines determine if there is any mortgage boot.
 If debt acquired is less than debt relief, mortgage boot results.
-Answer may not be less than zero because excess mortgage cannot offset -0- cash boot.
-Plus: Cash (down payment) received (Note 3: Cash received is FMV of relinquished property [Line 1] less debt relief [Line 5] less FMV of 'other property' received, including cash and value of owner held notes [Line 13 below]) + 410,000 Less: Cash paid (down payment) to seller (Note 4: Cash down payment is normally the difference between replacement property contract price and loan amount, less any seller given closing cost credits/allowances) - 300,000 10.
-Less: Total Exchange Expenses (from Line 3 above) - 45,000 11.
-Equals total cash boot received (not less than zero) \$ 65,000 12.
-Less: FMV of non-like kind 'other property' relinquished.
+New cash added to exchange escrow funds may offset mortgage boot.
+The answer may not be less than zero because excess mortgage cannot offset c - 0 - ash boot.
+Plus: Cash (down payment) received (Note 3: Cash received is FMV of relinquished property [Line 1] less debt relief [Line 5] less FMV of 'other property' received, including cash and value of owner held notes [Line 13 below]) + \$410,000 Less: Cash paid (down payment) to seller (Note 4: Cash down payment is normally the difference between replacement property contract price and loan amount, less any seller given closing cost credits/allowances) - \$300,000 10.
+Less: Total Exchange Expenses (from Line 3 above) - \$45,000 Equals total 'cash boot' received (Line 8 minus Lines 9 + 10) but not less than zero. \$65,000 Less: FMV of non-like kind 'other property' relinquished.
 Includes credits given and other exchanger paid expenses.
-'Other property' is all non-like property, such as personal property like a car, boat or trailer. -0- 13.
-Plus: FMV of 'other property', Cash Out & Notes received + -0- 14.
-Equals total NET boot received Sum of Lines (7 + 11) minus Line 12 plus Line 13 \$ 65,000 15.
-Recognized Gain (Taxable Income) The smaller of Line 4 or 14 above \$ 65,000 Line 15 is posted to Line 15 on IRS Form 8824 NOTE: Any cash received by exchangers (sellers) at the relinquished property settlement is boot and is taxable.
+'Other property' is all non-like property, such as personal property like a car, boat or trailer. - 0 -

+13. Plus: FMV of 'other non-like' property, + -0- CASH held by exchanger and owner held Notes received.
+Equals total NET boot received Sum of Lines (7 + 11 +13) minus Line 12. \$65,000 15.
+Recognized Gain (Taxable Income) The smaller of Line 4 or 14 above \$65,000

+Line 15 is posted to Line 15 on IRS Form 8824